pylover/bddrest/README.md

 ### Markdown

-You can use `story.document([formatter_factory=MarkdownFormatter])` to generate documentation in arbitrary format for example: `Markdown`
+You can use `story.document([formatter_factory=MarkdownFormatter])` to generate documentation in arbitrary format for example: `Markdown`.

     ## Posting a book